flint-bot/flint/README.md

 **When using "Bot Accounts" the major differences are:**

 * Webhooks for message:created only trigger when the Bot is mentioned by name
-* Unable to read messages in rooms using the Spark API
+* Unable to read messages in rooms using the Spark (now Webex) API

 **Differences with trigger.args using Flint with a "Bot Account":**